googlegsa/filesystem.v3/jcifs/ReadMe.txt

 Change directory to the checked-out working set.
 Run "svn merge" to merge the vendor changes into your working set.

-svn merge https://google-enterprise-connector-file-system.googlecode.com/svn/branches/vendor/jcifs/1.3.15 https://google-enterprise-connector-file-system.googlecode.com/svn/branches/vendor/jcifs/1.3.17 projects/jcifs
+svn merge --dry-run --ignore-ancestry https://google-enterprise-connector-file-system.googlecode.com/svn/branches/vendor/jcifs/1.3.15 https://google-enterprise-connector-file-system.googlecode.com/svn/branches/vendor/jcifs/1.3.17 projects/jcifs

-If you are sane, run the svn merge with --dry-run first.
+If the merge looks sane, run the svn merge without --dry-run to merge in the actual changes.

 You may need to resolve conflicts between the vendor changes and the Google changes.
+However do not mix other non-merge related changes into the same change set.

 Make sure the version at the top of the build.xml reflects the new vendor version, plus Google additions.
 I have been using the fourth version number to reflect Google mods.
 For instance original vendor version is 1.3.15
-Google modified version is 1.3.15.3
+Google modified version is 1.3.15.3, so after the merge up to 1.3.17, the Google modified version would be 1.3.17.3.

 Commit the changes to the trunk, following the instructions in projects/jcifs/GoogleReadMe.txt.